 Saved taxpayers over $7 million in cost offsets by targeting efforts to house, serve and stabilize the highest users of jail or hospitalizations, serving about 780 clients each year.

-Continue to build employment and training programs for returning veterans and for people seeking to exit homelessness so they can achieve self-sufficiency.
+Continued to build employment and training programs for returning veterans and for people seeking to exit homelessness so they could achieve self-sufficiency.
 In 2016 alone, household income for veterans in the program increased by nearly $28,000 per household and more than $3.5 million overall.

 The VSHSL Planning Process